Last updated on February 9th, 2026 at 09:05 am

 Considerations for stitch welding

-• Ideal for when a fully welded seam or connection point is not required
+- Used when a continuous seam is not required

-• Welds are not watertight due to gaps between the weld “stitches”
+- Welds are not watertight due to gaps between stitches

-• Low risk of part deformation due to minimal heat generated
+- Lower risk of deformation due to reduced heat input

 Plug Welding